Eastern States Agribusiness Project

 Landless households will have access to job opportunities as agricultural labourers or as workers in agribusiness.
 The project will also ensure that employment opportunities facilitate the economic reintegration of returning migrants, ex-combatants and displaced people.

-The project's rational is anchored in IFAD's mandate of poverty reduction and the Government's policies to reduce economic and social disparities in rural areas.
+The project's rationale is anchored in IFAD's mandate of poverty reduction and the Government of Myanmar's policies to reduce economic and social disparities in rural areas.
 Approximately 62,400 poor rural households are expected to benefit.

 15 September 2017

 US$ 58.23 million